olivierfriard/BORIS/.github/ISSUE_TEMPLATE/bug_report.md

 Important points to add in your bug report
 ===========================================

-1) Indicate the version of BORIS (Verify you are using the last version http://www.boris.unito.it/download)
+1) **Do not report a bug for an old version of BORIS** Verify you are using the last version http://www.boris.unito.it/download

 2) Verify the integrity of your BORIS project using: Project > Check project integrity